A. K. Paul: 2010s

-2014

-Paul collaborated with Hackney vocalist Nao on a song called "So Good".
+Paul collaborated with Hackney vocalist Nao on a song called "So Good" in 2014.
 This was the first time Paul applied the moniker A. K. Paul.

-In November, Miguel posted a photo of himself with A. K. Paul and his brother Jai Paul on Instagram, marking a rare appearance from both artists.

-Also in November, singer Jones collaborated with A. K. on a song called "You".
-"It’s significantly more dialed-down and intimate when compared to “So Good”, but every bit as captivating.
-Jones’ voice is both airy and striking, flowing over Paul's warm backdrop of crystalline synths and steady percussions".

-2015

-A. K. returned with another production credit.
-This time on Miguel's album Wildheart for the song "Flesh".
+That November, singer Jones collaborated with A. K. on a song called "You".
+In 2015, A. K. provided production on Miguel's album Wildheart for the song "Flesh".
+He also co-wrote three songs on Maverick Sabre's second studio album Innerstanding.

-2016

-In March 2016, A. K. and his brother Jai, along with Muz Azar announced the founding of the Paul Institute.
+In March 2016, A. K., Jai Paul and Muz Azar announced the Paul Institute, a record label and musical incubator.
 This was accompanied by the release of the single "Landcruisin'", a song by A. K. Paul, via text messages and a website.

-"Landcruisin'" is the first release from Paul Institute.
+"Landcruisin'" was the Paul Institute's first release.
 The song premiered on Zane Lowe's Beats 1 radio show before receiving digital, streaming, and 7-inch vinyl releases.
-Most music critics gave the song favorable reviews, comparing it to the works of Prince, D'Angelo, and Miguel, saying it matched expectations.
+Most music critics gave the song favorable reviews, comparing it to the works of Prince, D'Angelo, and Miguel.
 It managed to enter the Billboard Twitter Emerging Artists chart.
 James Vincent McMorrow reached out to A. K. Paul after listening to "Landcruisin'", calling it "a huge record".
 James asked Anup to put his own twist on the lead single from We Move, "Rising Water".
 The result was something extraordinary, James wrote in a statement to Complex.
 "He said to me after it was done that he's never done something like this before, lifted an entire vocal from an already written and produced song and then flipped the chord structure and premise of the song."